How to Get a U.S. Tourist Visa for Your Parents

 - Parent’s passports and any US visas issued before

-- Address of location to stay at in the United States
+- Address of location to stay at in the United States, including zip code

-- Travel Itinerary information to the US including flight ticket information (if applicable)
+- Travel information to the US including flight ticket information, arrival dates, and trip lengths

-- Contact information of contact person in the US
+- Contact information for a reference person in the US (full name, phone number, email address, and home address)

 Check these links out on how to successfully process a DS-160 form for your parents from the US Travel Document Official Website, and the US State Government Website.
 Document requirements change depending on the purpose of travel, so check to make sure you have everything set for your parents.